 Level II products represent unique products that are required by a limited number of individual users for administrative tasks specific to their positions.
-Products at this level will typically be installed on the user's local disk drive and not on the network, with the user's data files stored on network drives for backup and recovery purposes.
-Generally users of these products will consist of less than a dozen users per product.
+Products at this level will may be installed locally or on servers, with the user's data files stored on network servers or MS OneDrive for backup and recovery purposes.
+Generally, users of these products will consist of less than a dozen users per product.
 The Office of Information Technology will make the final determination concerning whether these products will be installed on the network or local drives based on the product's function and application requirements.
 These products receive a limited level of user and technical support from information technology due to their limited deployment and specialized focus.
 Users of these products should plan on becoming familiar with these products to a greater degree than products supported at Level I since limited expertise will be developed in the Office of Information Technology to support the product.
 Upgrades to these products will need to be coordinated and requested by users of the product.
 Automatic upgrades of the product will not normally be done by the Office of Information Technology.
 All copies of the product will be maintained at the same version and release level throughout the University.
 Recommendations with supporting rationale for additions and deletions to this set of applications will be coordinated and recommended by the individual department in conjunction with the Office of Information Technology.